-As she begins her career as an operations and procurement analyst at Accenture, Christine Rasquinha (BS ’17, MBA ’18) is well prepared to climb the corporate ladder.
+As she builds her career as a senior procurement analyst at Accenture, Christine Rasquinha (BS ’17, MBA ’18) is well prepared to climb the corporate ladder.
 In fact, she’s prepared for just about anything.

 Rasquinha, who describes herself as a “rock-climbing aficionado who is passionate about getting comfortable with being uncomfortable,” equates the challenge with her experience at the Krannert School and the world of business.